qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 The next step is to assign the relevant fields to each container,
    by simple drag and drop.
 Groups and tabs can also be moved in the same way.
 #.
-At their creation time you can set some properties of the containers.
+At their creation time you can set properties of the containers
-   At any time you can update them with a double-click.
-QGIS opens a form in which you can:
+   These, and other properties can be updated with a double-click - QGIS opens a form in which you can:

    * choose to hide or show the item label